Basics Guide for Dynamics 365 for Customer Engagement apps

 Once the data is in the system, the real fun begins.
 You can use the insights you glean from the data to manage your day, to stay on top of what’s happening on your team, and to make informed decisions about how to nurture your customers and build lifelong relationships with them.

 Be productive wherever

-Dynamics 365 business apps are not just for using in a web browser on your computer — you can also use then on your phone, on your Android tablet, or on your Apple iPad.
+Dynamics 365 for Customer Engagement apps are not just for using in a web browser on your computer — you can also use them on your phone, on your Android tablet, or on your Apple iPad.
 This guide covers using the system in your web browser, to keep it as short as possible and because the mobile apps work almost the same as on the web.